SayelAbualigah/SayelAbualigah/README.md

 - 🔭 I’m currently working on **DD-SSD-Deep-Detector-for-Strip-Steel-DefectsV2**

-- All of my Papers are available at [https://www.researchgate.net/profile/Sayel-Abualigah](https://www.researchgate.net/profile/Sayel-Abualigah)
+- All of my papers are available at [https://www.researchgate.net/profile/Sayel-Abualigah](https://www.researchgate.net/profile/Sayel-Abualigah)

 - 💬 Ask me about **Deep Learning, Computer Vision, and Language Models**